 Rights Instagram Retains

-If you’re using any images, designs or videos that Instagram provides you and that you add to your content and share, you don’t get any rights in their content.
-Instagram retains those rights but doesn’t have rights to your content.
+If you're using any images, designs, videos or sounds that Instagram has intellectual property rights in and provides for you to add to your content and share, you don't get any rights in their content.
+Instagram retains those rights but doesn't have rights to your content.

-If you’re using Instagram trademarks, you need to do so under their Brand Guidelines or with their written permission.
+If you're using Instagram's intellectual property and trademarks or similar marks, you need to do so under their Brand Guidelines or with their prior written permission.